yaoweibin/nginx_cross_origin_module/doc/README.txt

     context: *http, server, location*

     You can specify a list of methods consisting of zero or more methods that are supported by the resource.
+It's for the preflight request.
 The format is like this:

     cors_method_list GET POST PUT;